CogFormer: Learn All Your Models Once: Experiments

 These models were selected for several reasons.
 First, they have been extensively validated in cognitive neuroscience and psychology \citep{ratcliffDiffusionDecision2008, voss2004validation, forstmann2016sequential, smith2020, tillman2020racingDiffusion}, providing a well-established benchmark for inference methods.
 Second, despite differences in their generative structure, they share core parameters such as drift rates, boundary separation, and non-decision times.

 At the same time, the three models differ in key aspects, including response format, dimensionality, and internal dynamics, making them sufficiently diverse to test generalization.
 Further, they span the spectrum of response types commonly studied in decision-making: the DDM models binary choices, the RDM multi-alternative responses, and the CDM continuous responses.
-Detailed formulations, parameterizations, and priors for each model are provided in \autoref{app:decision-models}.

-\paragraph{Evaluation metrics} We evaluate the quality of the trained amortized estimators using multiple complementary metrics.
-In particular, we assess posterior quality and the resulting amortization gap across progressively broader levels of amortization: model instance (baseline), model family ($\mathcal{F}$), and model class ($\mathcal{C}$).
+\paragraph{Evaluation metrics} We evaluate the quality of the trained amortized estimators using multiple complementary metrics (see also~\autoref{app:eval-metrics} for more information).
+In particular, we assess posterior quality and the resulting amortization gap across progressively broader levels of data model amortization: instance ($\mathcal{M}$; baseline), family ($\mathcal{F}$), and class ($\mathcal{C}$).
 Posterior quality is evaluated using comprehensive diagnostics from the Bayesian workflow \citep{schad2021toward}.
-Specifically, we report (i) normalized root mean square error (NRMSE) between true data-generating parameters and posterior samples, (ii) expected calibration error (ECE), and (iii) posterior contraction (PC).
-These metrics serve as a proxy for posterior sharpness \citep{gneiting2007probabilistic}.
-Finally, to quantify distributional differences between posterior estimates obtained under different amortization levels, we report results from classifier-two-sample tests between samples from approximate joint posteriors \citep[C2ST;][]{lopez2016revisiting}.
+Specifically, we report (i) normalized root mean square error (NRMSE) between true data-generating parameters and posterior samples, (ii) expected calibration error (ECE), and (iii) posterior contraction (PC). (i) and (iii) serve as a proxy for posterior sharpness \citep{gneiting2007probabilistic}, while (ii) reflects computational faithfulness.
+Finally, to quantify distributional differences between posterior estimates obtained under different amortization levels, we report results from classifier two-sample tests between samples from approximate joint posteriors \citep[C2ST;][]{lopez2016revisiting}.